-Explore the parts of Las Vegas most visitors only dream of seeing with Revealed Travel Guides’ Las Vegas app.
+Explore the parts of Las Vegas most visitors only dream of seeing with our Revealed Travel Guides app.
 Our GPS-aware app guides you to the best spots in Sin City and the areas around it, all the way from the most popular sights along the Strip and Fremont Street to some of the coolest, best-kept secrets all over town and even out in the desert.
 Our map works with your phone’s GPS to help guide you through city streets and on hiking trails so you know where you are (and can find where you want to go).
-With reviews all over the city and the natural areas that surround it, Las Vegas Revealed brings some of the quirkiest, funnest and most beautiful destinations in the Las Vegas Valley right to your phone.
+With reviews all over the city and the natural areas that surround it, Revealed Travel Guides brings some of the quirkiest, funnest and most beautiful destinations in the Las Vegas Valley right to your phone.

 I’ve been writing guidebooks, apps—and now GPS audio tours—about Hawai‘i for more than 25 years.
 I was sad when I ran out of Hawaiian islands to write about, until one day I had an epiphany: As every resident of Hawai‘i will tell you, Hawai‘i (made up of eight major islands and many uninhabited atolls, islets and seamounts) has a ninth island.

 That island is Las Vegas, the most popular vacation spot for Hawai‘i residents.
 When you live in a tropical paradise, the last thing you want to do is vacation on another tropical island.
 You want to hit the casinos (many Hawai‘i residents love to gamble).
 You want something different.
 And baby, Vegas is different.

 But to leave Hawai‘i and tackle the innumerable options available in Las Vegas, I would need more than my staff—I would also need my highly organized wife, Leona Boyd who has also been the staff photographer for Hawai‘i operations for over a decade.